jpedro/jpedro.github.io/stuff.md

 Students in schools that have no homework perform better.
 Companies with 4+ weeks of paid vacations and countries with free wealthcare are not less productive.
 Brains don't just need sleep.
 They also need downtime during the day.
-After sorting themselves out they are ready fresh intakes.
+After sorting themselves out they are ready for fresh intakes.

 <!--